 Vintage finds with good stories

 In the vintage shop, Kowalski, you can shop for everything from art supplies and pictures to vintage sunglasses, boots and clothes.
 The owner himself is behind the counter, and he is happy to tell the story behind the many things the shop is full of.
-Here is also a selection of new items.
+There is also a selection of new products.

 Kowalski, Carrer de Dénia 20